Table of Contents

 Accessories (Purchased Separately)

-Other accessories you can consider are the keyboard stand, bench and a pair of headphones.
+Other accessories not included in the box but are quite essential are the keyboard stand, bench and a pair of headphones.

-If you’re looking to use this keyboard for a playing in a venue, you may want to connect it to a keyboard amplifier.
+If you’re a performer and looking to use this keyboard for a playing in a venue, you may want to connect it to a keyboard amplifier.
 The speakers are only 6 watts each would not be powerful or loud enough to fill a room.

 Yamaha P45 Review Verdict